Ethylene Oxide & Sterilization

 Manufacturers using established sterilization methods, such as EtO, comply with voluntary consensus standards recognized by FDA and other global regulatory authorities.
 An international standard (ISO 11135:2014) specifies requirements for the development, validation and routine control of an EtO sterilization process for medical devices in both the industrial and health care facility settings.

 Under the Clean Air Act, the U.S. Environmental Protection Agency (EPA) sets limits on certain air pollutants.
 The EPA has set emission standards for EtO under the National Emission Standards for Hazardous Air Pollutants (NESHAP) rule, which applies to commercial sterilization operations.
 In addition, the U.S. Occupational Safety and Health Administration (OSHA) sets permissible EtO exposure limits for workers under the Toxic and Hazardous Substances rule.

 Manufacturers’ finished products must meet global standards for device biocompatibility testing and assessment of EtO residuals remaining on the finished product post-sterilization.
 These requirements ensure patients and health care providers are not exposed to unacceptable levels of chemical residues from the sterilization process.
 Changing sterilization methods or making process changes requires manufacturers to reestablish product biocompatibility through repeat studies.

-- More than 50 percent of all medical device types are sterilized using EtO, totaling more than 20 billion devices annually.
+- Approximately 50 percent of all medical device types are sterilized using EtO, totaling more than 20 billion devices annually.